For Exclusive Offers & Latest Info: Enter your email!

 There will be a real sense of excitement for the adventure to come as we help everyone get their belongings packed away.
 After safety briefings and lunch, we’ll slip lines and head out onto the water to learn new skills, revise any existing ones and get up to speed for the sailing to come.
 We will practise tacking, gybing, rescuing a casualty who has fallen overboard and all the other skills we’ll need.
 Once we get back into port, we’ll pack the boat full with as much food as possible, ready for the big adventure ahead.

-Their shallow waters are home to incredible diving, fishing, unspoiled reefs and fantastic beaches.
-There are far too many options here to go into, but an absolute must if we can is to anchor off Big Major’s Spot – home of the famous swimming pigs!
+This is the home of the famous swimming pigs!
 They start gently swimming out to the tender and you can feed them, pet them and even swim with them.

 Find all the information you need about our trips here, from the various trip categories to what to pack, connecting travel and more.
 The information here is generic across all our trips.
 For really specific travel details about your trip, click on the Dates & Prices tab.